Valentynaa/SampleApplications/README.md

 The following utilities are included in the project,

 * **ConfigReager** - Reads values from App.config, used for reading authentication information and Environment value
+* **Filter** - Allows the ability to filter results from services built on the Hypermedia API framework such as Orders, and Pricing
+* **ImageUtility** - Allows the ability to compare images and build them from URIs
-* **LogUtility.cs** - Used for operations involved with logging such as writing logs or retrieving log data
+* **LogUtility** - Used for operations involved with logging such as writing logs or retrieving log data
 * **RegexPatterns** - Holds Regex patterns used for validation
 * **UrlFormatter** - Formats and returns endpoint URLs as strings given URL variables.
 This is useful because Endless Aisle endpoints differ between [Enviornments](http://developers.iqmetrix.com/api/environments/).
-* **Filter** - Allows the ability to filter results from services built on the Hypermedia API framework such as Orders, and Pricing

 ### App.config